-Probably not.
-The proof for the existence of the erotic furniture is dodgy, at best.
+She probably did not collect erotic furniture.
+The proof for its existence is dodgy, at best.

 Rumour had it that Catherine had an erotic room, decorated with erotic furniture, in one of her palaces.
-It was supposed to be either in Gatchina Palace or in Catherine Palace in Tsarskoye Selo.
+It was supposed to be either in Gatchina Palace or in Catherine Palace.

 Dismissing Gatchina is easy.
 She built it for her lover Orlov, but since he died shortly after it was finished, she gave it to her son, Paul.
 Catherine never lived there.
 If there was an erotic room in that palace, someone else built it.

 Next is Catherine Palace in Tsarkoye Selo.
 This is a better candidate.
 Catherine II did live there and remodeled the interiors.
 After her death, though, the palace belonged to other tsars for more than 100 years.
 This is the palace where Tsar Nicolas II was held prisoner with his family.

 In 1917, the Russian monarchy fell, and the palace went to communist hands.
 If there was an x-rated room, it is surprising that the tsar’s prison guards or the communists did not publicize that fact to discredit the monarchy.